The Academy of Extreme Environment Medicine

 A Quick History

-The Academy of Extreme Environment Medicine was conceived in 2020 during global lockdowns and launched publicly in 2022.
-Initially focused on a core curriculum, it has since expanded to uphold rigorous benchmarks validating candidates’ qualifications and experience in extreme environment medicine.
-The Academy accredits conferences, courses, and training events aligned with its evolving curriculum of clinical and non-clinical topics.
-Candidates earn credits through eligible activities, with Fellowship signifying a unique professional qualification and confirmation of practical expertise.
-It is the only Fellowship in the Southern Hemisphere dedicated to this specialized field.
+The Academy of Extreme Environment Medicine was conceived in 2020 during the global lockdowns and publicly launched in 2022.
+Initially centred around the development of a core curriculum, the Academy has since evolved to establish rigorous standards for recognising qualifications and experience in extreme environment medicine.
+It accredits relevant conferences, courses, and training programs that align with its dynamic curriculum, encompassing both clinical and non-clinical competencies.
+Participants earn credits through approved activities, with Fellowship representing a distinguished professional qualification and formal recognition of practical expertise.
+It remains the only Fellowship of its kind in the Southern Hemisphere dedicated to this specialised field.

 Contact us